 Vincent's Club Scholarships and Bursaries

-Vincent’s Club provides an annual grant of up to £2,500 towards living costs to students with strong academic attainment and sporting achievement and potential.
-Preference is given to applicants with lower household income.
-The closing date is normally July each year.
+Vincent’s Club provides grants of up to £10,000 to students with strong academic attainment and sporting achievement and potential.